openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 The second situation addresses use-cases where one wants to have custom OS content on a Day 1 basis.
-With that in mind, we can modify the InstallConfig schema to permit a Dockerfile to be provided on a per-pool basis.
+With that in mind, we can modify the InstallConfig schema to permit a Containerfile to be provided on a per-pool basis.
 Where this would get a bit tricky is for multiarch clusters, however the current approach there is that bringing up a worker pool with a different architecture is currently a Day 2 operation.
 If / when